CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 (Optional) Defines whether the object can be bashed and if so, what happens.
 See "map_bash_info".

 #### "deconstruct"
 (Optional) Defines whether the object can be deconstructed and if so, what the results shall be.
-See TODO (write the documentation for this).
+See "map_deconstruct_info".

 ### map_bash_info
 Defines the various things that happen when the player or something else bashes terrain or furniture.